Wiros9/book/docs/specs/noi/working.rst

   invested time
 - a list of sites mentioned in the work sessions and their invested time

+.. class:: ServiceReport

+    Django model representing a :term:`service report`.

+    Database fields:

+    .. attribute:: user

+        This can be empty and will then show the working time of all users.

+    .. attribute:: start_date
+    .. attribute:: end_date

+    .. attribute:: interesting_for

+        Show only tickets on sites assigned to this partner.

+    .. attribute:: ticket_state

+        Show only tickets having this state.

+    .. attribute:: printed

+        See :attr:`lino_xl.lib.exerpts.Certifiable.printed`

 >>> obj = working.ServiceReport.objects.get(pk=1)